harshmaheshwari001/interview-prep-kit/database/README.md

  	* if table is empty count of records must return 0
     * else count of records =total number of records
 10. Explain FullOuter join and it uses cases.
-11. Write Query in SQL to return
+11. Write Query to return list of DeptId where no of employee more then 10